Temburong District: Forestry

 The greatest concentration of mangrove timber in Brunei is found in the Temburong District, where important species including Bruguiera, Xylocarpus, and Rhizophora apiculata are found.
 There is an increasing supply of mangrove timber projected for the Selirong and Labu Forest Reserves, where timber production is a significant activity.
 The need for firewood and charcoal is predicted to decrease, but the demand for goods like heaps and poles is anticipated to increase.
 Depletion of mangrove resources is not projected despite predicted increases in demand; nonetheless, in order to maintain long-term conservation and utilisation, a sustainable mangrove forest management plan is advised.
-Despite extensive clearing, the district's mangrove forests—especially in Selirong and Labu—still include sizable tracts of unbroken old-growth forest.
+Despite extensive clearing, the district's mangrove forests—especially in Selirong and Labu—still include sizeable tracts of unbroken old-growth forest.
 Selirong has 1,458 hectares of old-growth forest, compared to 3,140.6 hectares in the Labu forest.
 Despite being unreachable by water, these regions are home to important species that produce lumber, such as Xylocarpus spp. and Rhizophora apiculata.

 Fisheries

-A prawn farm was established on a 1,000-acre site at Biang on the Temburong River as part of efforts to boost fisheries development; however, it eventually failed commercially owing to issues with water quality control, management, and labor shortages.
+A prawn farm was established on a 1,000-acre site at Biang on the Temburong River as part of efforts to boost fisheries development; however, it eventually failed commercially owing to issues with water quality control, management, and labour shortages.
 Large-scale activities have been hampered by the absence of local knowledge, even with government assistance in the form of infrastructure, hatcheries, and fishing cooperatives.